AKA: “J-point elevation”, “high take-off”

 - The ST elevation and J-point notching become less prominent as the heart rate increases.

-Check out this post from Dr Smith’s ECG blog for another example of this interesting phenomenon.
+Check out this post on ST elevation of early depolarisation from Dr Smith’s ECG blog for another example of this interesting phenomenon.

 Benign Early Repolarisation vs Pericarditis